Lullabies For Little Criminals

 Pick up off of the crimps and make a tough right hand catch onto the close, higher, tiny, sharp crimp above.
 From there move left to a credit card edged crimp intermediate and the progress up and left again to the larger flake (looks large but the useable part is terribly thin).
 Move from the flake, up and right to gain the higher small rail.
 Continue to a better hold which gives-way to the great top-out.

-Note: You will find on this line, as with most of the other holds on this boulder, that in the 90's someone reinforced the little holds with a small stripe of cement glue.
-This is the only area of GHSP where you will ever find this and I believe it was from a small handful of climbers in the early 90's who only climbed on these three boulders (hence the AVP designation as a separate area from the neighboring "Boneyard").
+Note: You will find on this line, as with most of the other holds on this specific boulder, that in the 90's someone reinforced the little holds with a small stripe of cement glue.
+There are very few boulders in GHSP where you will ever find this.
+I believe the gluing was from a small handful of climbers in the early 90's who only climbed on these boulders over a brief period of time.

-The crimps aren't glued on, but I suppose whoever did it did this so the hold wouldn't break off in the future.
+The crimps aren't glued on, but "reinforcement" so the hold wouldn't break off in the future.
 The mystery cementer added a small, usually hard to see, stripe of cement in the back of the holds...
-I doubt the crimps were ever actually used since most of the edges of the crimps and flakes were extremely thin and sharp at first, and they chipped down when I initially attempted to use them (and I weigh in at a whopping 150lbs).
-I don't feel the glue takes away from the problems at all since nothing can be done about it now, and you really cant see it unless you wash a hold and inspect it...
-I feel like its a part of the history of the area now...
-And the lines are amazing.
+I doubt the crimps were ever tested after the gluing as most edges of the crimps and flakes were extremely thin, chipping down or breaking when I initially attempted to use them.
+I don't feel the glue takes away from the problems now since nothing can be done about it, its a part of the history of the area, and the lines are still amazing.
 Enjoy!